rafael-santiago/zacarias/doc/MANUAL.md

 ### Sessioned profiles

 Maybe you can see the necessity of informing the general PWDB password as a weak point into the workflow.
-If you want to avoid almost possible the necessity of informing those critical secret you could give sessined profiles a try.
+If you want to avoid as much as possible the necessity of informing those critical secret you could give sessined profiles a try.

 A sessioned profile is a profile that at the moment of its attachement a session password is configured.
 Once configured any ``password get`` command will only requires this temporary password instead of the general one.
 However, bearmind if you want